paolobertani/microlang/README.md

 Casting success or failure can be detected by inspecting the variable `cast_failed` whose value can be `0` (failed) or `1` (success).

-In case of cast to integer/float failure the value is set to `0`.

 ```
 a = "1b"
 b = int a